-I love this recipe for Julia Child’s Eggplant Pizzas made on a base of roasted eggplant.
-The eggplant pizzas are low-carb, Keto, low-glycemic, gluten-free, meatless, and South Beach Diet friendly; use the Diet-Type Index to find more recipes like this one.
+I love Julia Child’s Eggplant Pizzas made on a base of roasted eggplant, and the eggplant pizzas are low-carb, low-glycemic, gluten-free, and meatless!
+Use Eggplant Recipes to find more recipes like this one.

 Watch the video to see if you might like to make Julia Child’s Eggplant Pizzas!